 The JORC-2012 compliant mineral resource estimate for Colluli stands at 1.289Bt @ 11% K2O for 260Mt of contained SOP.
 The JORC-2012 compliant ore reserve estimate for Colluli stands at 1.113Bt @ 10% K2O for 216Mt of contained SOP.
 The Measured and Indicated Mineral Resources are inclusive of those Mineral Resources modified to produce the Ore Reserves.

 A definitive feasibility study (DFS) for the production of potassium sulphate was completed in November 2015.
 The DFS utilises a modular development approach which mitigates risk while enhancing fundability and economic return.
-Phase I is expected to produce approximately 425ktpa of premium SOP product with commissioning currently targeted for Q4 2018.
-Phase II, commencing production in year 6, will increase total SOP production to 850ktpa.
+Module I is expected to produce approximately 425ktpa of premium SOP product with commissioning currently targeted for Q4 2018.
+Module II, commencing production in year 6, will increase total SOP production to 850ktpa.

 For up-to-date information on our projects please view our latest corporate presentation.